axr/extras/tutorials/000_tutorial/tutorial.md

 -------------------------
 At the time of writing this tutorial, the prototype rendering engine is capable of handling all the concepts we are going to explore, but it is not available as a browser plug-in, yet.
-Thus, you need to download the prototype for your specific platform from the [project page](http://axr.vg/), and open XML files located on your local computer.
+Thus, you need to download the test browser app for your specific platform from the [project page](http://axr.vg/), and open XML and HSS files located on your local computer.

-//FIXME: add instructions on how to install the prototype
+To do so, point your favorite browser to the [AXR Project's website](http://axr.vg/) and click on the big download button over there.
+This should download the appropriate version of the AXR Browser for your operating system.
+If that for whatever reason doesn't work, you can go directly to the downloads page](http://axr.vg/downloads/) and get it from there.

+Once you've downloaded it, extract the files, in the case of Windows or Linux, or mount the DMG and drag to the Applications folder, in case of Mac OSX.
+Then, open the AXR Browser application.

 Next, you should create a folder somewhere you can remember, and create the text files that we are going to discuss in these tutorials.
 The best way is to